Milk is making headlines these days, thanks to a proposed amendment to change milk standards. So, what exactly is being proposed?

 What do you know about the additives in your food?
 Particularly, those mysterious ingredients on the label that have us all scratching our heads and wondering “Is this stuff good for me and my family?”
 Food experts explore whether we should avoid foods with ingredients we cannot pronounce.

 Take our latest poll - When it comes to your questions about the food you eat, who do you trust the most?

 Through our five-part series on genetically modified foods and GMOs, something we heard a lot about is the consumers’ right-to-know what’s in their food.
 We think that knowing more about food is a good thing.
 When our readers and viewers mentioned genetically modified foods should be labeled, that got us to thinking: “What does the perfect food label look like?”

 Recently, Best Food Facts received a question from a reader asking, "Is stevia leaf powder better for us than regular sugar, and would it be better than regular sugar or artificial sweeteners if used by a diabetic or hypoglycemic person?”

 A recent study published in Environmental Health Journal assessed the risks to children from the cumulative exposure to chemicals and pesticides in a variety of foods.
 The study claims that cancer and non-cancer benchmarks were frequently exceeded by children for several food contaminants.
 Based on the study’s findings, the researchers suggested that new dietary guidelines be developed to minimize exposure to these contaminants.

-Take our latest poll - Do you follow a gluten-free diet?
+Take our latest poll - Have you ever had a food resolution?
+What was it?